JavaZakariae/docker-fundamentals/README.md

 - To remove an image from local repositories: `docker rmi imageName` or `docker rmi imageId`.
 If the image is running in a container, `docker rmi -f imageName`
 - To push an image to the remote docker hub repository: a tag shoud be given to the specified image, `docker tag imageId username/imagename:versionTag`, now the image could be pushed to the remote repository by `docker push username/imagename:versionTag`
 - To start and stop a container: `docker start containerId`, `docker stop containerId`
-- To get stats about running containers: `docker stats` show memory usage, cpu%, IO of the running containers.
+- To get stats about running containers: `docker stats` or `docker container stats` show memory usage, cpu%, IO of the running containers.
 - To check disq usage talken by containers, images, volumes: `docker system df`
 - To remove unused data, all stoped containers, dangling images: `docker system prune`, dangling images means image not associated with a container.
 - `docker container logs containerName/id`: shows the logs of the specified container.